kilroybot/kilroy/docs/docs/architecture.md

 ### gRPC-Web Proxy

-This parts enables the Web UI to communicate with the controller.
+This parts enables the dashboard to communicate with the controller.
 You can find the implementation [here](https://github.com/kilroybot/grpc-web-proxy).
 It should work as it is.